Autumn 2015 G&G: Trapiche Emeralds, Synthetic Diamonds and a Large Diamond Source

-The researchers, Dr. Isabella Pignatelli, Gaston Giuliani, Daniel Ohnenstetter, Giovanna Agrosì, Sandrine Mathieu, Christophe Morlot and Yannick Branquet, performed spectroscopic and chemical analyses on the samples to determine how they formed within their geological setting.
-They determined that super-pressurized fluid within the black shale helped grow the emerald seed crystals and provided a unique growth environment for them to form into trapiches.
+The researchers, Dr Isabella Pignatelli, Gaston Giuliani, Daniel Ohnenstetter, Giovanna Agrosì, Sandrine Mathieu, Christophe Morlot and Yannick Branquet, performed spectroscopic and chemical analyses on the samples to determine how they formed within their geological setting.
+They determined that super-pressurised fluid within the black shale helped grow the emerald seed crystals and provided a unique growth environment for them to form into trapiches.

-Large Colorless HPHT-Grown Synthetic Gem Diamonds from New Diamond Technology, Russia
+Large Colourless HPHT-Grown Synthetic Gem Diamonds from New Diamond Technology, Russia

-In the past five years, the vast majority of synthetic diamonds appearing in the gem market have been manufactured by the Chemical Vapor Deposition (CVD) process, which has been viewed as more efficient than the older High Pressure, High Temperature (HPHT) method, especially for colorless stones.
+In the past five years, the vast majority of synthetic diamonds appearing in the gem market have been manufactured by the Chemical Vapour Deposition (CVD) process, which has been viewed as more efficient than the older High Pressure, High Temperature (HPHT) method, especially for colourless stones.

-A Russian manufacturer, New Diamond Technologies, however, has introduced a line of large HPHT grown colorless synthetics and offered 44 samples to GIA for analysis.
+A Russian manufacturer, New Diamond Technologies, however, has introduced a line of large HPHT-grown colourless synthetics and offered 44 samples to GIA for analysis.

 GIA researchers Ulrika F.S.
-D’Haenens-Johansson, Andrey Katrusha, Kyaw Soe Moe, Paul Johnson, and Wuyi Wang analyzed the samples using a combination of spectroscopic and gemological techniques to characterize the quality of the material and determine the means of distinguishing them from natural, treated and alternative laboratory-grown diamonds.
+D’Haenens-Johansson, Andrey Katrusha, Kyaw Soe Moe, Paul Johnson and Wuyi Wang analysed the samples using a combination of spectroscopic and gemmological techniques to characterise the quality of the material and determine the means of distinguishing them from natural, treated and alternative laboratory-grown diamonds.

-These samples had weights ranging from 0.20 to 5.11 carats, color grades from D to K, and clarity grades from IF to I2.
-Importantly, 89% were classified as colorless (D-F), demonstrating that HPHT growth methods can be used to routinely achieve these color grades.
+These samples had weights ranging from 0.20 to 5.11 carats, colour grades from D to K, and clarity grades from IF to I2.
+Importantly, 89% were classified as colourless (D-F), demonstrating that HPHT growth methods can be used to routinely achieve these colour grades.